 The two herbs I use are Guduchi (Tinospora cordifolia) and Lapacho (Tabebuia impetiginosa), both are in my textbook "Dravyaguna for Westerners".
-Lapacho can be hard to get, a decoction is the most effective way to take it, but other forms of the whole herb are OK, such as capsules.
-Both herbs work on the immune system to help the body fight the bacteria and kill it off.
+Lapacho can be hard to get, a decoction is the most effective way to take it; other preparations do not give very good results.
+Both herbs support the immune system and to help the body fight the bacteria and kill it off.

 Another useful herb in tincture form is Golden Seal (Hydrastis canadensis) which is also in my textbook.
-This is hard to get in Europe.
+This is hard to get in Europe, common in the USA.

 Two other tinctures that are antibacterial herbs and have been used in the USA to treat Lyme disease are - Dipsacus fullonum, Linn., (syn.
 Dipsacus sylvestris) and Cryptolepis sanguinolenta, Lindl.

 The dose of these herbs needs to be adjusted to sex, age, agni and all of the normal indications, see lesson Four in "Dravyaguna for Westerners".